PKU-MARL/DexterousHands/index.md

 # Bi-DexHands: Towards Human-Level Bimanual Dexterous Manipulation with Reinforcement Learning

+We propose a bimanual dexterous manipulation benchmark (Bi-DexHands) according to literature from cognitive science for comprehensive reinforcement learning research.

 ## Introduction

 Achieving human-level dexterity is an important open problem in robotics.
 However, tasks of dexterous hand manipulation, even at the baby level, are challenging to solve through reinforcement learning (RL).
 The difficulty lies in the high degrees of freedom and the required cooperation among heterogeneous agents (e.g., joints of fingers).
 In this study, we propose the **Bi**manual **Dex**terous **Hands** Benchmark (Bi-DexHands), a simulator that involves two dexterous hands with tens of bimanual manipulation tasks and thousands of target objects.
 Specifically, tasks in Bi-DexHands are designed to match different levels of human motor skills according to cognitive science literature.
 We built Bi-DexHands  in the Issac Gym; this enables highly efficient RL training,  reaching 30,000+ FPS by only one single NVIDIA RTX 3090.